 - Your MAGSR dog is going to be used for guarding purposes or as a working dog to watch over your farm, orchards, livestock or as a hunting dog (or any purpose other than a family pet).

-- You have/had pets, current or previous, that have not been seen yearly by a veterinarian.
+- Your current or previous dog(s) is/was not seen yearly by a veterinarian.

-- You have/had pets, current or previous, that have not been up to date on vaccinations (unless there is a medical reason that can be confirmed by your vet).
+- Your current or previous dog(s) is/was not up to date on vaccinations unless there is a medical reason or your dog has titer tests that can be confirmed by your vet.

 - Your dog will stay in the garage, utility room, shed or any type of outbuilding.
 (Your dog must live with the family in the same rooms where the family enjoys their time together!)